FRIDAY29/AML-Assignment-4/README.md

 ## Model

-The app uses a trained machine learning model stored in `model.jolib`.
+The app uses a trained machine learning model stored in `breast_cancer_model.jolib`.
 The model was trained on a dataset of breast cancer samples and can make predictions on new data.